 What is System Restore?

-Windows System Restore is a helpful system feature, that helps users to roll back their operating system to a previous working state.
-This feature is useful when your computer doesn’t operate smoothly anymore, due to virus attacks or due to a corrupted file system.
-System Restore is an ability that included for free on Microsoft’s latest operating systems (Windows 10, 8.1, 8, 7, Vista & XP) , that takes snapshots in real time (Shadow Copies) of your operating system’s situation.
+System Restore is an ability that included for free on Microsoft’s latest operating systems (Windows 10, 8.1, 8, 7, Vista & XP), that takes snapshots in real time (Shadow Copies) of your operating system’s situation.

-This guide contains instructions on how to restore your computer to a previous working state by using the System Restore feature, on Windows 7 or Vista OS.
+This guide contains instructions on how to restore your computer to a previous working state by using the System Restore feature, on Windows 10, 8.1 or 8 OS.

-How to restore your computer using System Restore on Windows 7 or Vista OS.
+How to restore your computer using System Restore on Windows 10 or Windows 8 – 8.1.

 Method 1.
 Start System Restore from Windows Normal Mode.